 Place of birth: The Bronx, New York

-Their main contribution(s) to science and the world: Patricia S. Cowings has spent her career as the principal investigator on various studies notably the Autogenetic-Feedback Training Exercise (AFTE) – a treatment for space motion sickness.
+Cowings has spent her career as the principal investigator on various studies.
+Perhaps most notably, the Autogenetic-Feedback Training Exercise (AFTE) – a treatment for space motion sickness.